dataspecer/ds-wdoi/source/preprocessing/README.md

 # How to run and use the pipeline

+> The running scripts are the same in development and in the conteiners.

 The pipeline uses Wikidata JSON dump in the GZIP format.
 Each of the main steps mentioned above has its own main script file.
 The script file can be run with the provided instructions (below).